laravel-ja/ja-docs-5.5/original-en/homestead.md

 <a name="provider-specific-virtualbox"></a>
 ### VirtualBox

+#### `natdnshostresolver`

 By default, Homestead configures the `natdnshostresolver` setting to `on`.
 This allows Homestead to use your host operating system's DNS settings.
 If you would like to override this behavior, add the following lines to your `Homestead.yaml` file:

     provider: virtualbox
     natdnshostresolver: off

+#### Symbolic Links On Windows

+If symbolic are not working properly on your Windows machine, you may need to add the following block to your `Vagrantfile`:

+    config.vm.provider "virtualbox" do |v|
+        v.customize ["setextradata", :id, "VBoxInternal2/SharedFoldersEnableSymlinksCreate/v-root", "1"]
+    end